 this site that have no name listed for the author are written by

-Alexander Allain.
+Alex Allain.
 All other tutorials are written by the author

 given.
 In all cases, you must include the name of the original